DevKhalyd/videocalling_app_flutter/README.md

 - Receive the videocalling for the Receiver in HOME

-- Test that the UI works properly
+- Test that the UI works properly.
+Caller and Receiver

 - Test that in each device contains works properly (Check out the flow)